 Symptoms of dry eyes are usually temporary and get better but may not entirely disappear.
 Long-term or chronic dry eyes can lead to more profound vision problems, including partial or total blindness in some cases.

-There are treatment options, so no one has to live with dry eyes.
+There are treatment options, so no one has to live with dry and uncomfortable eyes.
 Investing in regular eye exams can help identify any eye conditions before they get worse.
 Understanding dry eyes and knowing the symptoms can prevent vision loss.

 What is Dry Eye?